email2ify/Apple-Id/README.md

 # Apple-id
-* Implimentation of 5 attempts on Apple user login chances
+* Implimentation of 5 attempts on Apple user login
-* Implimentation of account balances and money withdrawals statement using the ATM machine
+* Implimentation of account balances and money withdrawals statements using an ATM machine